Tom Cox advises corporate and private clients who find themselves in commercial dispute.

 He has developed wide-ranging experience across a variety of sectors, including automotive, aviation aerospace and defence and manufacturing.

-Tom assisted clients in defending a claim of in excess of £100 million relating to allegations of fraudulent misrepresentation, conspiracy, unlawful interference with economic interests, intimidation and blackmail.
+Tom assisted clients in successfully defending a high-profile claim of in excess of £100 million relating to allegations of fraudulent misrepresentation, conspiracy, unlawful interference with economic interests, intimidation and blackmail.
 The dispute culminated in a nine week High Court trial.

 Tom is advising an Indian client in respect of a US$51 million contractual claim in the High Court relating to the hosting of high profile motor-racing events.
 With separate proceedings ongoing in the Indian Courts, the claim involves cross-jurisdictional issues and requires close strategic interaction with overseas counsel.